fb-pixel

 Right now, whether you realize it or not, there is a lot of underlying stress in your life simply due to world events.

-This doesn’t even take into account if you’re feeling stressed because of job-loss, or having your kids home all day and homeschooling them.
+This doesn't even take into account if you're feeling stressed because of job loss, or having your kids home all day and homeschooling them.

-This can be activities like going for a walk, spending time in nature, listening to the gentle sound of a river, or enjoying one of the healthy drinks mentioned above.
+These can be activities like going for a walk, spending time in nature, listening to the gentle sound of a river, or enjoying one of the healthy drinks mentioned above.
 These are some ways that the homesteading lifestyle can improve your health.

 Studies show that exposure to plants and green space, especially when gardening, is beneficial to mental and physical health.
-(Source) And did you know that bee-keeping has a therapeutic calming aspect that helps with stress?
+And did you know that bee-keeping has a therapeutic calming aspect that helps with stress?

 One of my favorite de-stressors is to pick some of my lemon balm herb from the garden, crush a few leaves in my hands and inhale the aroma.
 It's so calming.

-Practice deep breathing daily, especially if you can sit outside in nature, it will really help your body’s ability to respond well to stress.
+Practice deep breathing daily, especially if you can sit outside in nature; it will really help your body's ability to respond well to stress.

 Man and woman walking arm in arm by a river.